 “Transformational leaders motivate and inspire staff members to work toward the betterment of a healthcare organization,” the AHU authors note.
 “While transformational leaders care about achieving goals, they also focus on the individuals they lead — committed to their growth, development, and success as well.”

-When it comes to figuring out how to increase employee retention in healthcare, the transformational model seems to best fit the bill with its emphasis on culture and the wellbeing of workers.
-The Frontiers in Psychology study authors come to a similar conclusion, writing that, “transformational and democratic leadership should be implemented … to have the most effective working relationships.”
+When it comes to figuring out how to increase employee retention in healthcare, the transformational model seems to best fit the bill.
+This is due to its emphasis on culture and the wellbeing of workers.
+The Frontiers in Psychology study authors come to a similar conclusion, writing that, “transformational and democratic leadership should be implemented… to have the most effective working relationships.”

 Of course, each leader should use the style that works best for them, weighing each against the specific needs of the facilities under their watch.
 As with any aspect of leadership, that means making the best choices with the resources available.
 Even so, an informed rethinking of healthcare leadership strategies could help put some important goals within reach — like how to increase employee retention in healthcare, for starters.

-CareerStaff Can Help Meet Your Healthcare Workforce Needs
+CareerStaff Can Help Meet Your Healthcare Leadership Strategies & Retention

 If you’re looking for leadership strategies or are wondering how to increase employee retention in healthcare, we’re here to help!
-From offering backup clinical staff to help alleviate burnout, to offering a variety of turnkey services to better manage hiring, interviewing, invoicing and more, CareerStaff specializes in offering everything healthcare employers need to achieve a healthy, productive workforce.
+At CareerStaff, we provide a comprehensive range of solutions to empower healthcare employers in achieving a healthy and productive workforce.